4mbl/notion-api-wrapper/README.md

 });
 ```

-You can also remove all props except certain ones by using the `keep` option.
+You can also remove all properties except certain ones by using the `keep` option.

 ```ts
 const data = await queryDatabaseFull(process.env.NOTION_DATABASE_ID, {